Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 ## Potential future additions

-As our Cat1 standard is still in draft form, this document will likely require multiple updates.
-In the future, we may add sections for issuing CATs with different TAILs, and we'll do a major revision when the `protocol_and_cats_rebased` branch is merged into the `main` branch.

-Be sure to check back for future updates.
-Good luck and happy minting!
+Now that the CAT1 standard has been finalized, we do not expect to see any major updates for quite some time.
+However, there is a chance that a CAT2 standard will be needed in the future.
+For now, good luck and happy minting!